-Interventionist: Date: Grade Level: Tier
+Interventionist: Date: Grade Level: Tier Integrity Monitor:

-Descriptor - Student Yes No N/A Student has scored below benchmark on the AIMSweb M-COMP or M-CAP universal screening or has difficulty with computation or applied problems as demonstrated on classroom tests or activities.
+Descriptor - Student Yes No N/A

+Student has scored below benchmark on the who have not reached the benchmark/target score on the MAP Math, standard/benchmark, or curriculum assessment or has difficulty with computation or applied problems as demonstrated on classroom tests or activities.

 Student is in Grade K or higher.

-Descriptor - Materials Yes No N/A Student has a sheet of problems without answers, appropriate concrete manipulatives for the task (if at the Concrete Level), drawing paper (if at the Representational Level), or no other materials (if at the Abstract Level).
+Descriptor - Materials No N/A

+Student has a sheet of problems without answers, appropriate concrete manipulatives for the task (if at the Concrete Level), drawing paper (if at the Representational Level), or no other materials (if at the Abstract Level).

 Interventionist has a recording sheet.

-Descriptor - Interventionist Yes No N/A The Interventionist maintains an environment conducive to task completion (quiet, manages behavior issues, engages student, etc.) The Interventionist is implementing the intervention at the appropriate level (C, R, or A) depending on the student's needs.
+Descriptor - Interventionist No N/A The Interventionist maintains an environment conducive to task completion (quiet, manages behavior issues, engages student, etc.) The Interventionist is implementing the intervention at the appropriate level (C, R, or A) depending on the student's needs.
 The Interventionist models the task (if at the first step of either the C, R, or A Level) using the "Explicit Teacher Modeling" steps and the appropriate materials, if any, in at least 3 opportunities.
 The Interventionist provides guided practice for the task (teacher or peer assistance, if at the second step of either the C, R, or A Level) using appropriate materials, if any, in at least 3 opportunities.
 The Interventionist provides independent practice for the task (no assistance, if at the third step of either the C, R, or A Level) using no materials other than the set of problems, in at least 3 opportunities.
 The interventionist dates and makes notes on the Recording Sheet regarding student performance and any difficulty the student had.
-Student's progress is monitored using AIMSweb M-COMP M-CAP at least twice monthly.
-The Interventionist either discontinues the intervention or begins again at the Concrete Level with a different strand or kind of problem when the student is at least 90% accurate at the Abstract Level 3 days in a row and is at benchmark on the M-COMP or M-CAP.

-Concrete-Representational-Abstract Intervention Integrity Check Summary: of applicable components are observed.
+Student's progress is monitored using MAP Math or MAP Math Skills, math standard/benchmark or curriculum assessment at least twice monthly.
+The Interventionist either discontinues the intervention or begins again at the Concrete Level with a different strand or kind of problem when the student is at least 90% accurate at the Abstract Level 3 days in a row and is at benchmark on the assessment being used. oncrete-Representational-Abstract Intervention Integrity Check Summary: of ap plicat components are observed.